View Harold Dawson's Obituary on PJStar.com and share memories

 Harold B. Dawson Jr.

-PEORIA - Bishop Harold Breon Dawson Jr. of Peoria, a beloved husband, father, son and servant leader, passed away on Sunday July 14, 2019.

-He will be remembered in special celebratory services this Friday, July 26, 2019, at New Life Christian Church.
-He will lie in state from 3 to 6 p.m., followed by a celebration of life service from 6 to 9 p.m.
-On Saturday, July 27, 2019, at the Church of the Living God Temple #130, Bishop Dawson will lie in repose from 9 to 11 a.m., and a national home-going service will commence at 11 a.m., with Bishop Demetrius J. Sinegal as Officiant and Archbishop William Hudson III as Eulogist.
-Bishop Dawson will await the resurrection in Parkview Cemetery.
+Saturday, July 27, 2019, at the Church Of the Living God Temple 130, 2815 W. Lake Ave, Peoria, IL, Bishop Dawson will lie in state from 9 a.m. to 11 a.m.
+National Home-going Service will be at 11 a.m.
+Officiate, Bishop Demetrius J. Sinegal and Eulogist, Archbishop William Hudson III.

-Perry's Twin City Mortuary Service of Champaign has provided the Ministry Comfort to the family.